Texas Prison Museum

 Texas has 115 prisons.
 Six of them are in Huntsville.

 Billboards along the city's highways invite motorists to pursue careers as guards.
 The city's Prison Driving Tour winds past every jail and the prison cemetery.
-But its first stop is north of town, on Highway 75, at the brand new 10,000-square-foot Texas Prison Museum (which moved and expanded from it storefront roost downtown in late 2002).
+But its first stop is north of town, on Highway 75, at the 10,000-square-foot Texas Prison Museum (which moved and expanded from it storefront roost downtown in late 2002).

 Following yellow directional stripes painted on its concrete floor -- just like those used in prisons -- the exhibits at the museum trace the development of the Texas penal system from 1848 to today.
 Helping us to understand this is Jim Willett, the former warden of "The Walls" prison, one of the six in Huntsville.
 Willett, who looks like Dick Cheney, oversaw 89 executions.
 Now he spends his days relaxing in the prison barber chair at the Museum, eager to help.
 "If you have any questions, just ask!"
 (Jim became very serious looking whenever we took his picture, perhaps unconscious training from years of execution media coverage at the prison....)